oladavidavol/Register/README.md

 # Register
-This is a C# project, its a register that can add new recpords, modify them and delete them program is in the studentsmanage/Program.cs file
+This is a C# project, its a register that can add new recpords, modify them and delete them. program is in the studentsmanage/Program.cs file